faceyspacey/redux-first-router/docs/connectRoutes.md

 }
 ```

+### Parameters

 The first parameter is your all-important `routesMap`.
 The second is a small set of `options` in a map that you can provide.

 Before diving into each, know that some of the callbacks described in `routesMap` and `options` will receive a `bag` parameter.
 Feel free to skim through its description below and come back to it later if you need.

 `bag` has the value `{ action, extra }` where extra is a new optional value to set in `options` that works much like the `withExtraArgument` feature of `redux-thunk` or the context argument of GraphQL resolvers: any required context can be passed to your route callbacks without having to tightly couple them to it.
 For example a configured API client, or an addReducer function to dynamically inject reducers used by lazy-loaded components.

+### Return value

+`connectRoutes` returns an object with a Redux store middleware, enhancer, and reducer, to be used when [creating your Redux store](https://redux.js.org/api/createstore#arguments), and two functions to be used for [server side rendering](server-rendering.md):

+- `thunk`: it should be called (and `await`ed) with a copy of your store state, then the corresponding thunk matching the current request path from your `routesMap` will be called.
+- `initialDispatch`: it should be called only if you set `initialDispatch: false` in [options](#options), to initialize RFR (eg. after running sagas or some other kind of work to do before running RFR).

 ## RoutesMap